Snigdha-OS/Snigdha-OS.github.io/content/english/_index.md

 # Features
 features:
   - title: "SNIGDHA OS - CLOUD"
-    image: "/images/snigdhaos-cloud-service.svg"
+    image: "/images/snigdhaos-cloud-home-second.png"
-    content: "Snigdha OS provides 1 GB Cloud Storage for free.
-It is 100% safe & secure.
-We value your privacy on the internet."
+    content: "Snigdha OS Cloud is a cloud-based file storage and synchronization service developed by Snigdha OS.
+It allows users to store files in the cloud, synchronize files across devices, and share files and folders with others.
+Users can access their files from any device with internet access, including computers, smartphones, and tablets, through [cloud](https://cloud.snigdhaos.org).
+Snigdha OS Cloud provides a convenient and secure way to store, access, and collaborate on files from anywhere."
     bulletpoints:
-      - "1 GB Free Cloud Storage"
+      - "1 GB* Free Cloud Storage"
       - "Powerful search capabilities"
       - "Prioritizes the security of user data through encryption"
       - "Share files or folders with specific individuals or groups"